 - A pioneer in using public art as social intervention, she was one of the first artists to use information technology as a platform for political protest.
 Her success has encouraged a generation of artists to build public platforms, in cyberspace and real space, for sharing political views.

 In the Living Series, Holzer used bronze plaques, the sort on which names of donors, historical dates and other information are typically inscribed.
 Instead of institutional signage, however, Holzer's plaques address the viewer directly.
 Enigmatic, often inconclusive phrases address the necessities of life: eating, breathing, sleeping, human relationships, and daily anxieties.
 Even in a gallery, this work blends into the environment, rather than standing out.
 When we do read the text, it is inconclusive, articulating a train of thought that may strike us as humorous, or anxiety provoking, depending on the day and the viewer, but which ultimately leaves us hanging.
 In the Living Series, she claimed her aim was "to have the look of a voice of authority, of the establishment" while remaining anonymous.
 Here, at an early moment in Holzer's career, we see the germ of an idea that would carry her career forward: the notion of blurring the boundary between public and private, and making us want to know more about the source of authority that displays written information.

-Bronze Wall Plaque - Museum of Modern Art
+Bronze Wall Plaque - The Museum of Modern Art, New York

 UNEX Sign #1 (Selections from the Survival Series)